hindu-comm/weblogs/manasataramgini/2009/01/2009-01-04_cephalopod-intelligence-in-action.md

 learn mimicry at all.
-From a neurobiological stand point if this behavioral learning is indeed possible in the octopi it would be of profound significance – i.e. does the learning involved the cephalic ganglia or does it entirely go via the tentacular ganglial system\!
+From a neurobiological stand point if this behavioral learning is indeed possible in the octopi it would be of profound significance – i.e. does the learning involved the cephalic ganglia or does it entirely go via the tentacular ganglial system!